mayank-patel/mayankpatel.co/_posts/2013-05-20-Javascript-Memory-Management.md

 layout: post
 title: "Javascript Memory Management"
 description: "Quick peek in Garbage Collection in Javascript and some common sources of memory leaks"
+tags: [javascript, performance tuning, web development]
-categories: [javascript, performance tuning, web development]
+keywords: [javascript, performance tuning, web development]
 ---

 As the web evolved, the static pages turned into Ajax driven single-page applications.
 These SPA's enabled web application to have better performance and re-usable code.
 Memory management is quite important when writing these applications (Eg: Angular JS, Backbone, Ember) as they never get refreshed.
 This means that memory leaks can become apparent quite quickly, specially when using them on mobile devices which have limited memory.